 This government research briefing, originally produced in mid-2017, summarises the key issues that need to be considered for the main forms of transport, namely: aviation, rail, road and sea.

 This report from the UK Parliament’s Public Accounts Committee highlights some of the practical concerns around UK borders post-Brexit.
 One key issue is the need to invest in additional infrastructure to accommodate the strains at UK borders post-Brexit.
-It expects a five-fold increase in customs declarations at UK borders – from 50 million today to 250 million.
+It expects a five-fold increase in customs declarations at UK borders – from 50 million today to 400 million.
 Importers and exporters, therefore, need to understand how this may impact their supply chain.
-There is a worrying potential for it to cause major delays at UK borders.
-This could cause serious problems for those transporting vital raw materials and intermediates.
+As expected, it is already causing major delays at UK borders.

 This UK government analysis of UK port movements highlights the areas that are most vulnerable to significant delays.
 Businesses must prepare for delays if more Customs checks and declarations are required.
 You might want to consider alternative routes as part of your scenario planning to avoid the most congested ports.